 These business advisers are valuable as they may be able to share the experiences of others and provide guidance to you when making important decisions.

-Like all businesses, home-based businesses need to register for business and company names, taxation, and other business licences and permits.
+Like all businesses, home-based businesses need to register for business and company names, taxation, and other business licenses and permits.

 Using your home as a place of business may also mean complying with particular state, territory and local government regulations.